 The "Easter Bunny" character was born in 16th Century German folklore as an early-year method to persuade children to behave for treat-rewards.
 Today's children have even more incentive to mind their manners; Easter candy is a $1+ billion industry!

 According to the National Confectioners Association, The number one "must have" Easter treat is the chocolate bunny.
 Additionally, in a survey of 1,000 adults, it seems proper bunny-eating-etiquette teaches "ears first!"
 A whopping 76% of adults say they will start with the chocolate ears, compared to 5% eating feet first, and 4% eating tail first.
 Do you have a first-bunny-bite preference?
-Weigh in on our Facebook survey!
+We polled our Facebook fans last year, and the majority agreed with this consensus.
+Polled responses included 80% in favor of ears-first, and less than 1% for each: tail, feet, and nose first!
+What is your chocolate eating preference?
+Leave a comment in the space below, or on our Facebook page!

 Here is a small peek at upcoming NH Easter activities.
 For more information visit NH.com/Easter-Egg or search our calendar at NHEvents.com and enter subject "Easter!"

 Egg-Citing Egg Hunt

 Sat-Sun Through April 19